Triple Crown Blackberry

-Triple Crown Blackberry has green foliage throughout the season.
+Triple Crown Blackberry has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The serrated oval compound leaves do not develop any appreciable fall color.
-The flowers are not ornamentally significant.
 It features an abundance of magnificent black berries in mid summer.

 This is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a high maintenance plant that will require regular care and upkeep.
 Each spring, cut back all dead and two-year old canes to the ground, leaving only last year's growth standing.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Triple Crown Blackberry is sutiable for the following landscape applications;

 Triple Crown Blackberry will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
 It tends to be a little leggy, with a typical clearance of 2 feet from the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.